 The towpath sections follow the canal and can make for an enjoyable cycle for all the family.
 Team these up with the forest routes and you can cycle across Scotland.
 Watch this family’s cycling trip along the canal and you will be persuaded!

 Visit the Great Glen Way to buy maps to help plan your cycling trip.

 NCN Route 78

-The terrain of these routes and towpath is most suited to mountain bikes, however a new cycle route is currently under development.
-Sustrans plan to extend the current National Cycle Network Route 78 from Oban to Fort William, and then follow the canal up to Inverness.
+The terrain of these forest routes and towpath is most suited to mountain bikes or hybrids and National Cycle Network Route 78 the Caledonian Way travels from Oban to Fort William, and then on to Inverness.

 Championship Mountain Biking

 Fort William, the Outdoor Capital of the UK, is great for mountain bikers and cyclists.
 With exciting single track trails, world class downhill, miles of gentle forest routes, flat canal paths, an abundance of wilderness routes to discover and quiet Highland roads, the area is perfect for all types of mountain bikes and cyclists.
 Check out the Witch’s Trails near Banavie in Fort William, for a spellbinding brew of world class biking.

 The canal towpaths are mixed-use routes and are enjoyed by a variety of users including walkers, anglers, cyclists, horse-riders, users with disabilities, portaging canoeists and maintenance vehicles.
 Find out your rights and responsibilities in Scotland’s outdoors with the Scottish Outdoor Access Code.